open-source-translators/nuxt-docs/README.md

 # Note

-[nuxt/docs](https://github.com/nuxt/docs) on GitLocalize :sparks:.
-If you would like to   translate them, please see [nuxt/docs on Gitlocalize](https://gitlocalize.com/repo/100).
+Yeah, [nuxt/docs on GitHub](https://github.com/nuxt/docs) on GitLocalize :sparkles: :tada:.
+If you would like to join it, please see [nuxt/docs on Gitlocalize](https://gitlocalize.com/repo/100).
+Thanks :smile:

 ---
 <br />